Old Carpet Factory: In popular culture

 A pulp-noir novel "De les kouventa / Δε λες κουβέντα" (“Athens Undocumented”) by French-Greek writer Makis Malafekas describes the events at the Old Carpet Factory house with one of the centre characters drawn from Stephan Colloredo-Mansfeld.

-"Power of Power" EP by Mind Gamers was partially composed and recorded at the Old Carpet studio with the promotional video featuring the residence and Hydra island.
+"Power of Power" EP by Sebastien Tellier and the Mind Gamers was partially composed and recorded at the Old Carpet studio with the promotional video featuring the residence and Hydra island.

+Exhibition celebrating 100 years since the mansion was used as a carpet weaving factory was hosted at the house and open to the public in the summer of 2024.
+The exhibition showcased the antique carpet made in the mansion by Nicholas Soutzoglou in 1924 alongside woven works by Helen Marden and Dimitrios Antonitsis.

+Art book "The Warp of Time" written by curator and researcher Ekaterina Juskowski recounts the history of the mansion, its owners and features contributions by several artists and writers.